 Effective altruism requires less compartmentalization than the average person has, so standard effective altruism discourse, which is calibrated against the average person, tries to break down compartmentalization.
 But you probably aren’t the average person.
 If you’re stressed out about effective altruism, ignore the standard EA discourse and compartmentalize more!

 Most of the advice I’d give to people struggling with EA is along the lines Ben talks about.
-I collected a list of things I use myself or would recommend for others for trying to learn to compartmentalize more, but of course, not everyone will find these applicable or equally helpful.
+Below, collected a list of things I use myself or would recommend for others for trying to learn to compartmentalize more.
+Of course, not everyone will find these applicable or equally helpful.

-- Avoiding daily dilemmas: If you find yourself having internal struggles every time you go to the grocery store, wondering whether you should buy expensive products or rather save the money for donations, it might make sense to set up clear heuristics for yourself, e.g. a yearly budget for charity, that take care of recurring EA-related decisions.
-Choosing to donate a percentage of your income every month instead of “trying to see how much you can save” each day allows you to not have to worry about saving the additional fifty cents (= deworming one more child!) every time you spend money on something.
-This way, you can free your mind from opportunity costs and focus on your personal needs, while still having the altruistic impact through your regular donations.
+- Avoiding daily dilemmas: If you find yourself struggling internally every time you go to the grocery store, wondering whether you should buy expensive products or rather save the money for donations, it might make sense to set up clear heuristics for yourself, e.g. a yearly budget for charity.
+Those heuristics then take care of recurring EA-related decisions.
+Choosing to donate a percentage of your income every month instead of “trying to see how much you can save” each day allows you to stop ruminating about maybe saving the additional fifty cents (= deworming one more child!) every time you spend money on something.
+This way, you can free your mind from looming opportunity costs and focus on your personal needs, while still having the altruistic impact through your regular donations.

 - Putting emotions into perspective: I find that a basic understanding of evolutionary biology can be helpful in some situations.
-To a large extent (the rest is upbringing, experiences, randomness), your emotional reactions to things are the way they are because these reactions proved beneficial, in terms of gene-copying success, in the environment of your ancestors.
+To a large degree (the rest is upbringing, experiences, randomness), your emotional reactions to things are the way they are because these reactions proved beneficial, in terms of gene-copying success, in the environment of your ancestors.
 Your personal goals are not tied to gene-copying success, and the modern environment is very different from the evolutionary one.
-Therefore, we should expect that emotions are not calibrated well to fulfill EA-related goals in the modern world.
-When you’re feeling bad about a mistake you made or about not doing something, it does not necessarily mean that just because the feeling is really bad, what you did/didn’t do is really bad as well.
-From a pragmatic perspective, feeling bad only makes sense as a learning mechanism if there’s something you learn to do different the next time.
-Often people blame themselves for things that couldn’t really be anticipated or changed.
-And even if a genuine mistake happened, after the lesson is learned it is important to try to take a forward-looking perspective and not fret about the past.
+Therefore, we should expect that our emotions are not calibrated to fulfill EA-related goals in a modern environment.
+When you’re feeling really bad about mistakes you may have made or about not doing enough, this does not necessarily reflect that what you did/didn’t do is indeed really bad.
+From a pragmatic perspective, feeling bad only makes sense as a learning mechanism: if there’s something you learn to do different the next time.
+Often people blame themselves for things that couldn’t be anticipated or changed.
+And even if a genuine mistake happened, once the lesson is learned, it is important to try to take a forward-looking perspective and not fret about the past.

 Note: This next example works very well for me personally, but I can imagine that the competitive aspect of “trying to score as many points as possible” is bad for some people.

-- Viewing EA as a game with varying levels of difficulty: When you look at life from a consequentialist point of view where opportunity costs are always looming in the background, the vast majority of things to do will be “wrong” in the sense that a perfect robot with your exact goals would do them differently.
-However, that’s beside the point.
-Instead of looking at things as “right vs. wrong”, it fits better to think of things like a score system in video games, where you can gather points open-endedly.
-Foregoing a few points here and there will be fine as long as you keep track of the important decisions.
+- Viewing EA as a game with varying levels of difficulty: When one looks at life from a consequentialist point of view where opportunity costs are always looming in the background, the vast majority of things to do will be “wrong” in the sense that a perfect robot with one's exact goals would do them differently.
+However, that need not concern us.
+Instead of looking at things as “right vs. wrong”, it's a lot more helpful to think of things like a score system in video games, where you can gather points open-endedly.
+Foregoing a few points here and there will be fine as long as we keep track of the important decisions.
 Because life isn’t fair, the level of difficulty of the video game will sometimes be “hard” or even “insane”, depending on the situation you’re in.
 The robot on the other hand would be playing on “easy”, because it would never encounter a lack of willpower, skills or thinking capacity.
-So don’t worry about not being able to score very many points in the absolute sense, focus instead on how many points are reachable within the difficulty-level that you’re playing on.
+So don’t worry about not being able to score too many points in the absolute sense, and focus instead on how many points are reachable within the difficulty-level that you’re playing on.

 - Talking to other EAs: If you’re feeling bad about something or have a problem with some aspect of EA, it is likely that you’re not the only person to whom this ever happened.
 Talking to others who may be in a good position to help out or give advice might be a good thing to try.